 - Resources and Activities under the Cooperation Agreement No 10402 between UfM and Swedish International Development Cooperation Agency related to forwarding funds (column D).
 The addendum signed in 2020 for two additional years (2021 and 2022) includes a new component of forwarding funds which is outside the scope of the EC Operating Grant Agreement.
 The funding to support UfM core activities are considered part of the Operating Budget (Column B). - Resources and Activities under the Framework Implementation Agreement (12/2008-12/2021) between UfM and Deutsche Gesellschaft Internationale Zusammenarbeit (GIZ).
 The contributions are established thorough specific grant/financing agreement.
-The following financing agreements are not included as part of the Operating Grant Agreement: - Agreement no 81259043 "Establishing the UfM Regional Initiative for economic response to the COVID-19 Pandemic" to support initiatives, projects, and institutions that respond to the employment-related economic consequences of the COVID-19 pandemic (forwarding funds) (Column E) - Agreement no 81243105 "Support regional dialogue on facilitating employment and private sector/businesses development in the frame of Blue Economy agenda in the Mediterranean Region" which are part of the co-financing of the Grant Agreement No/Ref 881619 with EASME.
-(Column F)

 New Financing agreements will be subject to review whether they support activities linked with the UfM core activities contained in 2021 Work Programme and therefore attributed to the Operating Grant Agreement.
-If not, they will be assigned separately (Column E).

-- Activities under the Grant Agreement No/Ref 881619 between UfM and Executive Agency for Small and Medium-sized Enterprises (EASME) for the period from 1st November 2019 to 31st October 2022 for "Promoting the Blue Economy in the Mediterranean Sea Basin" (Column F). - Activities under the Cooperation Agreement No/Ref NAF-18/0002 between UfM and Norwegian Ministry of Foreign Affairs which support UfMS labelled projects addressing women and youth empowerment and strengthening gender equality and job creation in particular in North Africa through forwarding funds (Column G).
+If not, they will be assigned separately (Column E). - Activities under the Grant Agreement No/Ref 881619 between UfM and Executive Agency for Small and Medium-sized Enterprises (EASME) for the period from 1st November 2019 to 31st October 2022 for "Promoting the Blue Economy in the Mediterranean Sea Basin" (Column F).

-The indirect costs of some of this agreements mentioned below are considered as additional funding included in Other Revenue in the column A.
+The indirect costs of some of these agreements mentioned below are considered as additional funding included in "Other Revenue" in the column A.

-The difference as per the accounting basis is mainly explained by the activation of the assets and the related amortization for the period and the inclusion of services in kind such as the rent of the office (related to the Headquarter premises: Palau de Pedralbes) (Column I).
+The difference as per the accounting basis is mainly explained by the activation of the assets and the related amortization for the period and the inclusion of services in kind such as the rent of the office (related to the Headquarter premises: Palau de Pedralbes) (Column G).

-The Operating Grant Budget (Column A) which is the sum of the columns B and C corresponds to the figures as per the chapter III with some differences on the presentation of the information.
+The Operating Grant Budget (Column C) which is the sum of the columns A and B corresponds to the figures as per the chapter III with some differences on the presentation of the information.
 While the ABB budget is based on activities (each cost is allocated to a specific action/activity when they can be clearly identifiable) this presentation is based on the type of cost (following accountancy rules).

-Operating Budget of the UfMS Work Programme presented as per IPSAS (Accounting presentation for the purpose of the UfM Financial Statements)
+Operating Budget of the UfMS Work Programme presented as per IPSAS

+(Accounting presentation for the purpose of the UfM Financial Statements)

-Non-earmarked Earmarked funding Operating Grant (A+B)
+Non- earmarked Earmarked funding Operating Grant (A+B)

 Revenue А В С

-European Commission Contribution 4,210,000 4,210,000
+European Commission Contribution 4.210.000 4.210.000

-Member States contribution 1,456,630 1,136,000 2,592,630
+Member States contribution 1.638.200 1.016.000 2.654.200

-Capital Grant transfer to result
+Capital Grant transfer to result 0

-Services in-kind 1,500,000 1,500,000
+Services in-kind 1.450.000 1.450.000

-Other Revenue 117,370 117,370
+Other Revenue 105.800 105.800

-Interest revenue
+Interest revenue 0

-Total revenue 7,284,000 1,136,000 8,420,000
+Total revenue 7.404.000 1.016.000 8.420.000

-Expenses
+Expenses 0

-Operating expenses 1,882,200 1,020,000 2,902,200
+Operating expenses 1.942.000 900.000 2.842.000

-Wages, salaries and employee benefits 3,126,800 116,000 3,242,800
+Wages, salaries and employee benefits 3.237.000 116.000 3.353.000

-Human Resources in kind 1,500,000 1,500,000
+Human Resources in kind 1.450.000 1.450.000

-Supplies and consumable used 755,000 755,000
+Supplies and consumable used 755.000 755.000

-Grant and other transfer payments
+Grant and other transfer payments 0

-Depreciation and amortization expenses
+Depreciation and amortization expenses 0

-Impairment of property, plant and equipment
+Impairment of property, plant and 0

+equipment 20.000 0

-Other expenses 20,000 20,000
+Other expenses 20.000 20.000

-Finance costs
+Finance costs 0

-Total expenses 7,284,000 1,136,000 8,420,000
+Total expenses 7.404.000 1.016.000 8.420.000

-Financing agreements and Other dedicated contributions
+Financing agreements and Other dedicated contribution